akashjkhamkar/FamPay-Backend-Intern-Task/Readme.md

 - Dockerized the whole system.
 - Celery worker containers can be horizontally scaled to handle load.
 - Also the Flask API service is horizontally scalable.
-- In case if database goes down and comes back after sometime, the tasks will keep on resume adding videos from the last execution date, so that no data is lost.
+- In case if database goes down and comes back after sometime, the tasks will resume adding videos from the last execution date, so that no data is lost.

 ### Bonus points